 Toxic parents can be abusive, unsupportive, controlling, and harsh.
 Growing up with toxic parents can affect your physical and mental health, putting you at risk for substance use, low self-esteem, and relationship difficulties.
-Setting healthy boundaries, prioritizing self-care, and getting support from family, friends, or a therapist are ways to cope with a toxic childhood.
+Setting healthy boundaries, prioritizing self-care, and getting support from family, friends, or a therapist are ways to cope with toxic parents.

 What Is a Toxic Parent?

-These relationships may involve physical, emotional, or sexual abuse and parental substance use and mental health issues.
 Toxic parent/child relationships often begin in childhood and continue into adulthood.
 These relationships can have negative effects on children and impact their mental and physical health.2

-Here are twelve signs of a toxic parent:
+Here are 20 signs of toxic parents:

-1. They’re Violent
+1. They’re Violent & Physically Abusive

 2. They’re Verbally & Emotionally Abusive